fjorge/pg-server-rules/index.md

 }
 ```

-The game state is game specific and you may design it in the way that best fits your game.
+The game state is game-specific and you may design it in the way that best fits your game.
 As an example the game state may look like the following:

 ```java
 public final class GameState {